Long-Term Disability Denials & Terminations

 Bad Faith Claims May Arise With Non-ERISA Policies

 On the other hand, if your long-term disability policy was purchased individually or through a group not governed by ERISA, you may be able to sue for bad faith in Missouri.
 You would have to prove the elements that are set forth in Missouri law for vexatious refusal to pay.
 You should remember that the burden of proof is on you as the insured.
 These elements can be difficult to prove, and as a result, it is important that you consult with an experienced long-term disability attorney as soon as possible.

 Our Kansas City Long Term Disability Lawyer Can Help

-Perhaps the most important thing to remember is that disability insurance companies have a huge tactical advantage over you in LTD cases.
+Perhaps the most important thing to remember is that disability insurance companies have a huge tactical advantage in LTD cases.
 The insurance company knows that they usually will only have to pay you what they would have owed you in the first place.
-They have are denying claims everyday, and have a team of doctors and lawyers to assist them.
+They are denying claims everyday, and have a team of doctors and lawyers to assist them.
 They know that most consumers do not.

 For this reason, many LTD claims are denied because they simply know that most claimants won't fight back.
 Let us help you fight back and be informed and take action.
 You can instantly download our free guidebook right now, Danger: Proceed at Your Own Risk.
 Alongside us fighting for your rights, it is full of tips and practical steps to take to help get back on claim.